Why is SAR required?

-RF exposure from licensed radio devices or from certain classes of unlicensed wireless devices that are (or may be) used within 20 cm of the human body (i.e., from devices that are worn on or close to the body, or are hand-held) are subject to SAR requirements.
-The RF exposure from such devices is evaluated using one or more “phantoms” whose shapes and tissue simulant liquids simulate the electrical characteristics of the human head or body.
+Global nations adopted standards that limit the amount of RF exposure allowed from transmitters.
+In order to minimize the potential RF exposure from wireless devices or from certain classes of unlicensed wireless devices that are (or may be) used within 20 cm of the human body (i.e., from devices that are worn on or close to the body, or are hand-held) are subject to SAR requirements.

 During SAR testing, the RF energy penetrating the applicable “phantom” is monitored by using a robotic system that precisely positions probes that measure the Specific Absorption Rate (SAR) of RF Energy emitted from the product in Watts per kilogram (or milliWatts per gram) of tissue.
 Therefore, SAR, is a measure of the heating value of radiated RF energy on human tissue.

 BACL’s comprehensive SAR and HAC testing capabilities include a state-of-the-art, high-end SPEAG DASY6 SAR Test System that is equipped with a new, very-high accuracy (i.e., better than +/- 0.02 mm in all three axes) TX90L robotic system and its controller, new phantoms (i.e., the Twin SAM and ELI Phantoms), new measurement probes, new calibration and validation dipoles, and the latest SPEAG DASY Version 5.2 and 6.0 test software.